 Turmeric is rich in anti-inflammatory and antioxidant compounds.
 In traditional Chinese and Ayurvedic medicine, turmeric has been used to relieve arthritis pain and regulate menstruation.
-It has also been used to improve digestion and liver function.
+It’s also been used to improve digestion and liver function.

 Today, turmeric is recognized as an alternative therapy for heartburn, inflammation, and stomach ulcers.